SOS Children's Village Caicó

-Rio Grande do Norte has historically been one of the poorest regions of Brazil.
+Rio Grande do Norte has historically been one of the most under pressured regions of Brazil.
 The “Bolsa Familia” family aid package introduced by the Lula government has contributed to alleviating hardship here: some 340,000 families in the state now receive some form of assistance.
 However, 400,000 people still live in conditions of extreme poverty, meaning they are unable to meet basic needs such as food or sanitation.

 Young mothers and children who have lost parental care need support

 As is often the case, children are most severely affected by these precarious conditions.
-In Brazil, 50.3 per cent of children under the age of 17 are poor, but here in Rio Grande do Norte, it is a shocking 66.4 per cent.
+In Brazil, 50.3 per cent of children under the age of 17 are under pressured, but here in Rio Grande do Norte, it is a shocking 66.4 per cent.
 This means that thousands of children grow up in an environment where their safety and their healthy physical and psychological development cannot be guaranteed.
 In the worst cases, a family’s difficult socioeconomic situation can lead to children being abandoned.

-Here in the north-east 25.1 per cent of babies are born to teenage mothers.
+Here in the north-east 25.1 per cent of babies is born to teenage mothers.
 When these young girls come from a disadvantaged background, they may lack education and opportunities to generate income and hence be unable to provide for their child.
 Often, it is hard for single mothers to find work as they have no one to look after their children.
 Less than half of children under the age of six attend some form of preschool or day-care.

 What we do in Caicó